masudtalukdar/Zero-shot-Anomaly-Detection/README.md

 >

 ## Introduction
 In this project, I implemented and evaluated AnomalyCLIP, a novel object-agnostic prompt learning method for zero-shot anomaly detection.
 The primary goal was to reproduce the results presented in the research paper in the Table 1 using the VisA dataset.
-Due to computational constraints, I focused on a subset of the dataset, specifically four classes out of the original twelve
+Due to computational constraints, I focused on a subset of the dataset, specifically four classes out of the original twelve.

 ## How to Run
 ### Prepare your dataset